MoNasr0/MoNasr0/README.md

 # Hello World! 🌍 I'm Mohamed Nasr 👋🏼
-A **passionate Data Science Engineer** focused on utilizing data to drive insightful decision-making.
+A **passionate Data Science Engineer** focused on utilizing data to drive insightful decision-making and have a passion for transforming data into actionable insights.
 Let's unlock the potential of data and machine learning together!

-- 🌱 Currently diving deep into **Data Science** and **Machine Learning Engineering**.
+- 🌱 Currently diving deep into **Data Science/Analysis** and **Machine Learning Engineering**.
-- 📚 Actively learning from platforms like Coursera, Udacity, and GitHub repositories.
+- 📚 Actively learning from platforms like Coursera, Udacity, Youtube, LeetCode and GitHub repositories.
-- 🔧 Exploring AI models, automation, and real-world applications.
+- 🔧 Exploring advanced analytics, AI tools, and automation techniques.
 ---

 # 💻 Tech Stack